tytydraco/yessleep/out/The_Store_I_Work_at_Attracts_Some_Pretty_Weird_Customers__PART_ONE_.md

 Grocery shopping is supposed to be a safe, relatively non-difficult task.

 Where I work though?
+Not quite the case.

-Not quite.
-I wouldn’t say that my job is exactly dangerous, only that it has dangerous aspects to it.
+Now, I wouldn’t say that my job is exactly dangerous, only that it has dangerous aspects to it.

 Are you looking for groceries for the week, some simple ingredients for dinner?

-Or would you like to shop with a monster capable of ending the world?
+Actually, scratch that.
+How would you like to shop with a monster capable of ending the world?

 Those were two of the questions I was asked during my initial interview for this job.
 I laughed it off and said yes to both.